canonical/risc-v-cookbook/docs/howto/images/create_image.rst

 For creating an image with ubuntu-image we need

 * a git repository with the gadget definition
-* a image defintion file image-definition.yaml which may be located in the same git repository
+* a image definition file image-definition.yaml which may be located in the same git repository

 Install ubuntu-image